bernot-dev/starrez-google-scripts/GoogleDocs/README.md

 # Google Sheet "Live Feed"

-This script (which lives in Webhook.gs) can be used to make a "live feed" in a Google Sheet by inserting a row and data before row 2 on the spreadsheet, then deleting the last row of the spreadsheet.
+This action (which lives in Webhook.gs) can be used to make a "live feed" in a Google Sheet by inserting a row and data before row 2 on the spreadsheet, then deleting the last row of the spreadsheet.
 The app must be [deployed as a WebApp](https://developers.google.com/apps-script/guides/web#deploying_a_script_as_a_web_app) to receive web services posts from StarRez.

 ![Live Feed animation](../GoogleDocs/Live%20Feed.gif "Live Feed animation")